Callum Crawford

-Callum Crawford (born November 7, 1984) is a Canadian lacrosse player who plays for Panther City Lacrosse Club in the National Lacrosse League.
-He has played for the Edmonton Rush, Calgary Roughnecks, San Jose Stealth, and the Chicago Shamrox during his career.
+Callum Crawford (born November 7, 1984) is a retired Canadian lacrosse player who played in the National Lacrosse League.
+He has played for the Buffalo Bandits, Edmonton Rush, Calgary Roughnecks, Philadelphia Wings, San Jose Stealth, Chicago Shamrox, Panther City Lacrosse Club, and Albany FireWolves during his career.
+He was drafted 18th overall in the 2005 NLL Entry Draft by the Calgary Roughnecks, and was later drafted 25th overall in the 2024 NLL Dispersal Draft by the San Diego Seals, however, as an unrestricted free-agent, he instead signed with the Philadelphia Wings, before playing any games with the Seals.

 He is also the founder of the Ottawa Capitals Lacrosse club.

 Heading into the 2023 NLL season, Inside Lacrosse ranked Crawford the #6 best forward in the NLL.